front-commerce/developers.front-commerce.com/source/docs/magento1/add-custom-endpoint.md

 First, your file structure should look like this:
 `[MODULE]/[MODEL]/Rest/[Guest / Customer / Admin]/V1.php`

-For the example with the social network, the directory is :
+In the social network example above, the directory would be:

 - `[MODULE]/Model/Api2/Post/Rest/Guest/V1.php` (for guest mode)
 - `[MODULE]/Model/Api2/Post/Rest/Customer/V1.php` (for customer mode)